 Looking back now, I know that all of these behaviors were fueled by my intense self-hatred and lack of acceptance.
 And all of that was fueled by the cultural messages of perfection, my personal painful experiences, and my individual level of sensitivity.

 I had no clue that underneath my daily food and weight obsession was a well of emotional pain, unmet needs and important issues that needed to be addressed.
-Thankfully after finally finding help that actually helped, I began discovering what I was truly hungry for and what I really needed.
+Thankfully after finally finding help, I began discovering what I was truly hungry for and what I really needed.
 And now I have the honor of teaching others all of the things that I have so generously been taught.

 So if you have been riding the diet/riot roller coaster and are ready to step off, here’s some food for thought and thoughts on food: